nLab induction

 Idea

 then it is true for every nn \in \mathbb{N}.
 The intuitive notion of a property is in practical mathematics identified with (belonging to) a subset SS\subseteq\mathbb{N}.
-Thus the mathematical induction says that if 0S0\in S and if n\forall n\in\mathbb{N} nSn+1Sn\in S\implies n+1\in S then S=S = \mathbb{N}.
-This is the way in the formal Dedekind-Peano arithmetics.
-Usually in logic one however uses a weaker form of induction which can be stated in a first order language (or in a type theory), namely where one limits to properties given by the predicates P(n)P(n) depending on natural numbers.
+Thus the induction principle for the natural numbers says that, if 0S0\in S and if n\forall n\in\mathbb{N} nSn+1Sn\in S\implies n+1\in S, then S=S = \mathbb{N}.
+This is the way it is stated in formal Dedekind-Peano arithmetic.
+However, in logic, one usually uses a weaker form of induction which can be stated in a first order language (or in a type theory), namely where one limits to properties given by the predicates P(n)P(n) depending on natural numbers.
 The corresponding conclusion is the proposition nP(n)n \in \mathbb{N} \vdash P(n).
 The latter version of the principle of induction is weaker because there are only 0\aleph_0 predicates but 2 02^{\aleph_0} subsets of \mathbb{N}.

 When formulated in one of the formalizations below, one finds that the principle of induction for propositions depending on natural numbers is the simplest special case of a very general notion of induction over inductive types.
 Other examples are induction over lists, trees, terms in a logic, and so on.